dorkamotorka/ebpf-labs/labs/inspecting-ebpf-using-bpftool-43dfa319/index.md

 kind: info
 ---

-💡 As we lookup using the hex value of the key, we need to provide the exact 256-byte key the map expects (slightly tedious and hard).
-The example perform the lookup on the `/bin/bash` key.
+💡 Since we perform the lookup using the hex value of the key, we need to provide the exact 256-byte key the map expects.
+In our example, we perform the lookup using the `/bin/bash` key which is slightly tedious to convert.
 ::

 Or update a value under a specific key in the map: